uk0/droidrun/README.md

-DroidRun is a powerful framework for controlling Android and iOS devices through LLM agents.
+Droidrun is a powerful framework for controlling Android and iOS devices through LLM agents.
 It allows you to automate device interactions using natural language commands.
 [Checkout our benchmark results](https://droidrun.ai/benchmark)

 ## Why Droidrun?